scripting/feedlandInstall/docs/config.md

 confirmEmailSubject is the subject for confirmation emails.

 confirmationExpiresAfter is the number of seconds after which email confirmations expire.
-3600, the default, is one hour.
+86400, the default, is 24 hours.

+flUseDatabaseForConfirmations determines whether we store the pending confirmations in memory or in the database.
+If you're starting a new installation, you should set this true.
+It defaults to false, to preserve previous behavior.

 ### urlNewsProducts